 Carol L. McDonald became President of Independent Colleges and Universities of Texas in January 1982 after working on education policy issues in Lieutenant Governor Bill Hobby's office.
 In addition to her responsibilities as chief executive officer of ICUT, Dr. McDonald is the organization's principal lobbyist.
 Her areas of effort include: higher education policy and finance; student financial aid; appropriations; civil liability; and regulation of nonprofit corporations and charities, as well as other issues.
 Contact at firstname.lastname@example.org.

-Carl Trovall, Ph.D., is Associate Professor of Theology and History at Concordia University Texas.
+Carl Trovall, Ph.D., is Dean of the College of Liberal Arts at Concordia University Texas.
 Previously, he served as campus pastor at Concordia University Texas and at the University of Texas.
 His professional interests include public theology and ethics, contemporary Christian ethics, U.S. Latina/o Theology, Liberation Theology, Immigration, Relations of Church and Civil Society, Bioethics, and the Ethics of War and Peace.
 Last year, Liturgical Press published his essay, “Juan Diego: A Psychohistory of a Regenerative Man” in a collection entitled American Magnificat: Protestants on Mary of Guadalupe, edited by Maxwell E. Johnson.
 He and his wife, Carol, reside in Austin, TX and have two children.
 Contact at email@example.com.